NOTICE OF PRIVACY PRACTICES

 13. We may disclose your PHI for appointment reminders and health related benefits or services.
 We may use and disclose medical information to contact you as a reminder that you have an appointment for a treatment or medical care at the Loomis Communities and to inform you of treatment alternatives or other health care services or benefits that we offer.

 14. We may disclose your PHI for fundraising activities.
 PHI, in the form of basic demographic information and dates of health service, may be used to support fundraising efforts.
-If you do not wish to be contacted as part of our fundraising efforts, please contact the Administrator of Loomis House, Loomis Village, Applewood, or Loomis Lakeside at Reeds Landing.
+If you do not wish to be contacted as part of our fundraising efforts, please contact the Executive Director of Loomis Village, Applewood, or Loomis Lakeside at Reeds Landing.

 15. We may disclose your PHI for law enforcement purposes.
 We may disclose PHI for law enforcement purposes as required by law or in response to a valid subpoena, including but not limited to assisting officials in locating a suspect, fugitive, material witness or missing person.
 In addition, we may disclose PHI to officials regarding criminal conduct.